annitya/roc-completion/readme.md

 Config-sub-completions
 ----------------------
     1. Did you perhaps select an enumeration?
-    2. Request autocomplete again (<ctrl-space>) to see available values.
+    2. Expecto eneramtion-completions!
+    2. You can also request autocomplete manually (<ctrl-space>).
     3. Don't worry if the list seems a bit short.
 Default-values has been removed.

 Documentation